Top Tips For Summer Running

 Of course, it isn’t just about what you wear in the summer – it’s also about where you go.
 Those muddy routes you’ve been avoiding all winter?
 Well, they’ll have just about dried up – so head out without fear of slipping or sliding.

-In need of some cover on sunny days?
+Another of our top tips for summer running: look for some cover in the shade.
 Make for the woods, park or anywhere where trees can offer a bit of extra protection.
 Or after a cool breeze?
 Well then, try the coast.
 Beach running is tough, with some studies suggesting it takes 1.5 times more energy than running on a standard road surface, but it’ll pay dividends if you’re training for a big race.

 During the winter months, you probably found that your window of opportunity for running was shorter, with dark mornings and evenings drawing in early.
 In the summer, though, you’ve got daylight on your side.